Worcester Warriors: 2013 onwards

-2022 onwards: Financial difficulties, administration and suspension from Premiership
+2022–2024: financial difficulties, administration and suspension from Premiership

 In August 2022 the club was served with a winding-up petition for unpaid tax by HM Revenue and Customs.
 They played their first game of the season, suffering heavy defeat to London Irish on 10 September 2022.

 A statement was released on 13 September confirming that the club were awaiting final contract sign off by a new buyer.
 Despite the deadline of the following day; the deal was not signed and the RFU issued an ultimatum to the club on 15 September.
 They had until 12:00 BST on 16 September to confirm compliance for their round two match at Sixways or they would be suspended from the league.
-Compliance was confirmed by midday and therefore their round 2 match would take place on 18 September 2022.
+Compliance was confirmed by midday and therefore their round 2 match took place on 18 September 2022.
 The club received a similar ultimatum for their round 3 match on 24 September.
-They were able to prove compliance for the match by midday on 22 September and were then asked to prove long term viability by 5pm on 26 September.
+They were able to prove compliance for the match by midday on 22 September and were then asked to prove long-term viability by 5pm on 26 September.
 This deadline was missed and Worcester Warriors along with their women's team were suspended from all competitions.
 It was later confirmed by the club that they were seeking administration.

 The club were expelled from Premiership Rugby for the season on 6 October and their results were expunged from the table.
 Subject to finding a buyer they will play in the RFU Championship in 2023–24.

 On 16 December 2022, the RFU rejected the club's plans for a return to the Championship in 2023–24 due to the prospective buyers selected by the administrators being unable to fulfill given conditions.
 Unless an alternative buyer is found the prospective buyers will not be able to operate the club as a professional club.

+2024 – present: return to rugby

+In the autumn of 2024, a revival of the former club submitted an application to join the second tier of English rugby.
+Evaluations and interviews took place throughout November 2024 and if successful they will return for the 2025–26 season when the second tier is expanded from 12 to 14 teams.

+In April 2025, it was announced that Worcester would play in the new tier 2 league for the 2025–26 season.
+The new league would consist of 14 teams, including all 12 existing Championship clubs, the promoted National League 1 club (subject to meeting the league's Minimum Operating Standards), and the new Worcester Warriors.

+In May 2025, Matt Everard was appointed as Head Coach.